juice-shop/pwning-juice-shop/part3/codebase.md

 > when the route is matched.[^4]

-Routes are defined via the the [Express](http://expressjs.com) framework and can be handled by any of the following middlewares:
+Routes are defined via the the [Express](http://expressjs.com) framework and can be handled by any of the following middleware:

 * An [automatically generated API endpoint](#generated-api-endpoints)
   for one of the exposed tables from the application's